Paths of Harmony: Flow vs Color ✨

 How the “spice” increases

-You can think of Flow like a ladder: cleanone twist two twists.
+You can think of Flow like a ladder of motion contrast: baselineone deviation two deviations.

-• 0 spice chordsCalm, Playful, Magic, Sadness, Mystery.
+• 0 contrast pointsCalm, Playful, Magic, Sadness, Mystery.

-The feeling is stable and clear — great for learning the baseline.
+Motion stays coherent and readable — great for learning the baseline.

 You don't need to remember chord names.
-It's enough to feel the ladder: as Flow adds more “spice,” the emotion gets more vivid.
+It's enough to feel the ladder: as Flow includes more contrast points, the motion changes more sharply — and the emotion becomes clearer.

 A simple takeaway

-Try both paths for the same emotion — you'll feel the difference instantly.
+Try both paths for the same emotion — then listen again and track the motion.